Algorithm Design: A Fairness-Accuracy Frontier: Input Design

 \section{Input Design}

 We have so far assumed that the designer directly chooses the best algorithm to maximize a preference that (weakly) responds to both fairness and accuracy.
 This is a good description of some settings; for example, a company may internalize both fairness and accuracy concerns in its hiring algorithm.
 But often the algorithm is set by an agent who does not care about fairness across groups, while the inputs used by the algorithm are constrained by a designer who does.
-For example, a healthcare provider (agent) determining treatment may seek to maximize the number of correct diagnoses, while a policymaker (designer) may additionally prefer that the accuracy of the provider's treatments be equitable across certain social groups.
+For example, a healthcare provider (agent) determining treatment may seek to maximize the number of correct diagnoses, while a policymaker (designer) may additionally prefer that the accuracy of the provider's treatments be similar across social groups.
 Or, a bank (agent) may seek to maximize profit from loan issuance, while a regulator (designer) may require that the rate at which individuals are incorrectly denied loans does not differ too sharply across groups.
-In these settings, the designer can often influence the algorithm indirectly by passing regulation that constrains the algorithm's inputs.
+In these settings, the designer can often influence the algorithm indirectly by implementing policies that constrain the algorithm's inputs.
 For example, \citet{ChanEyster} report that as part of an effort to influence Berkeley law school's admissions policy in 1997, UC Berkeley administrators coarsened candidates' LSAT scores into intervals and reported this coarsened variable to the law school admissions committee.

 In Section \ref{sec:BayesDesign}, we model this interaction as an information design problem in which the designer constrains the inputs of the algorithm, while the algorithm is chosen by an accuracy-minded agent.
-In Section \ref{sec:AddCovariate}, we ask whether the designer should completely exclude an input such as group identity or a test score.
+In Section \ref{sec:CompareInputDesign}, we provide conditions under which the designer is nevertheless able to implement his favorite point on the fairness-accuracy frontier.
+In Section \ref{sec:AddCovariate}, we study whether the designer's optimal regulation of inputs may involve completely banning a covariate such as group identity or a test score.